30

 There is a really lovely short poem that goes “Barn’s burned down / Now I can see the moon”.

 I also really love Kafka’s famous reference to taking an axe to the frozen sea within each of us.
 Both speak to the importance of doing brave, confronting things and reveling in the peace that waits on the other side.
 Through startup haze and concept pivots I have found myself leaning constantly back on the core question of What do I know to be true?.

-A Series C+ CEO I really respect and trust once told me that my goal in pulling together a venture-scale initiative was at the end of the day, really just to be a truth seeker who takes compulsive action - nothing else - and that has brought me huge comfort and constancy as I ride the waves.
+A Series C+ CEO I really respect and trust once told me that any founder’s goal assembling a venture-scale initiative is at the end of the day, really just truth seeking and compulsive action - nothing else.
+That has brought me huge comfort and constancy as I ride the waves.
+The truth seeking and telling will help you sleep at night.

 Where the focus regularly prioritized getting ahead over coming alive

-Often for entirely necessary and valid reasons (economic survival or feeling safe at home)
+Often for entirely necessary and valid reasons

-But ones that we may have outgrown, that are no longer relevant.
+But ones that we may have outgrown — that are no longer relevant.

-I know it is a radical concept to reframe “live the life you’ll be proud of at death” to “first, you have to give up the fight for the things that you pretend matter to you but actually don’t give a shit about” but the latter is a necessary condition for the former.
+I think it would be very helpful to reframe “live the life you’ll be proud of at death” chest pumping nonsense to “first, you have to give up the fight for the things that just don’t matter enough at the end of the day”.

-And a big hug to my community
+Finally, a big hug to my community

 I had the best 30th birthday celebration ever — my husband invited my SF friend group out a couple days in advance, and we had a really lovely, intimate, cosy pizza and cocktail hangout.